igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   (default-case ...))
 ~~~

-Now compare it to the "standard" way of writing: which is easier to read?
+Now compare it to the standard way of writing: which is easier to read?

 ~~~clojure
 (cond